|MALE HOUSE FINCH|

 However, having said this, my desire for the onset of spring feels urgent this year, not because my garden is looking disheveled as it continues to sleep, but because I miss some of my visiting birds as their appearances in my garden have been sparse throughout this winter, a winter that has been freezing cold and gloomy-grey, without the beauty of snow; except for the 10.5 inches of snow that came all at once; during Nemo, a nor'easter (which occurred this past February), and caused my Chelsea Larch to topple over, destroying its unique shape!
 The event was "announced" on TLLG's Facebook Page, but for those of you "who don't do Facebook," I've posted a photograph below.

-features a bird who has yet to be positively identified because I've received conflicting information as to it being a tree swallow; or a snowbird or junco.
-(If anyone out there in cyber-land can help me clear up this mystery, please let me know within the comments*** field below this entry).
+...features a bird who has yet to be positively identified because I've received conflicting information as to it being a tree swallow; or a snowbird or junco.

 Moreover, there seem to be two varieties of this "mystery bird," one is a navy blue (as seen in the images above), the other is grey as seen below.

-A number of mourning doves also visited my garden during Nemo, and they seemed to thoroughly enjoy the snow, as you might surmise from the images posted below.
+On another note, a number of Mourning doves also visited my garden during Nemo, and they seemed to thoroughly enjoy the snow, as you might surmise from the images posted below.